vladoshub/xr-gate/README.md

 ./run_xr_client.sh
 ```

-You can switch between 3DoF/6DoF without restarting your current session!
+You can switch between 3DoF/6DoF or disable/enable hand-tracking without restarting your current session!

 CTRL + C - exit from xr_client